pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 }
 ```

 It's a JSON document.
-That's all well and good, but because there is no schema, as with any document database, if I need to migrate name to fullname how do I do it?
-Well, there a bunch of strategies, but they all involve writing some application code to, record by record, move the value from "name" to "fullname".
+That's all good, but because there is no schema, as with any document database, if I need to migrate `name` to `fullname` how do I do it?
+Well, there are a bunch of strategies, but they all involve writing some application code to record by record and move the value from `name` to `full name`.

-So don't be fooled by the SQL usage in the API, Cosmos DB is not a relational database and before you use a document database, you should be clear of the trade-offs.
+So don't be fooled by the SQL usage in the API.
+Cosmos DB is not a relational database; before you use a document database, you should be clear of the trade-offs.

 ## Document Database Trade-Offs